Jay Nolly

-Jay Nolly (born January 2, 1982) is an American former soccer player who played as a goalkeeper.
+Jay Nolly (born January 2, 1982) is an American former professional soccer player who played as a goalkeeper.

 College

-Nolly played college soccer at Indiana University, where he backstopped the Hoosiers to the College Cup in 2003 and 2004 and was named All-Big Ten in his last three seasons.
+Nolly played college soccer at Indiana University where he backstopped the Hoosiers to back-to-back national championships in 2003 and 2004 and was named All-Big Ten in his last three seasons.

 Professional career

 Real Salt Lake drafted Nolly in the second round of the 2005 MLS SuperDraft and he saw limited action with the team in his rookie season.

 After the 2006 season, he was dealt to D.C.
 United in a deal that involved Freddy Adu and Nick Rimando.
 He had trials at Celtic FC of Scotland and Dinamo Bucharest of Romania, but eventually signed with United in February 2007.
 He was later waived by D.C.
 United in January 2008 to make room for incoming transfers from South America.